We have launched an exciting new social value initiative that we are delivering here at O’Neill & Brennan called Constructing Futures.

 Andrew Walker, Logistics Manager, Kier HMP Wellingborough

 The satisfaction of working with these people, there is nothing quite like it, it’s like taking guys on an apprenticeship.
 They have a deterrent to behave, or they would go back to prison.
-I advise them all they don’t to worry about that there, we look after our own.
+I advise them all they don’t need to worry about that there, we look after our own.
 They’ve never let me down.

 Bruce Veitch, Logistics Manager